ufoss-org/dino/README.md

 Contributions are very welcome.

-To compile Dino project you will need a [Project Loom Early Access JDK](http://jdk.java.net/loom/).
+To compile Dino use a [Project Loom Early Access JDK](http://jdk.java.net/loom/).

 1. Clone this repo